 I peel mine before canning.
 We don’t care for the peeling texture, but there are some excellent vitamins in it.
 But the choice is yours.

 Pressure canning carrots do get hot enough to kill any bacteria.
 In the USDA Home Guide To Home Canning on pages 1-6, you can find that pressure canning does kill bacteria.

 Can carrots be canned in a water bath?

 Low acidic foods such as green beans and potatoes require pressure canning.

-Since carrots a low acidic food, they cannot be properly canned using a water bath method.
+Since carrots are a low acidic food, they cannot be properly canned using a water bath method.